olivier-boisard/french_tarot/README.md

 per experiments and results were similar.

 # TODO
+1. implement DQN-based agents for each phase and train them
+    1. in bidding, use previous bids as input data
-1. give short introduction to game's rules
+2. give short introduction to game's rules
-2. describe repository structure
+3. describe repository structure
-3. implement DQN-based agent and train it
 4. make agent play against random agent
 5. make agent play against human